Close Menu

 No pressure, no curriculum.
 Just one kid showing another how the numbers work!

-My daughter began writing numbers 1 through 7 on the board.
 I gave her no instructions on how to teach.

 She found her own approach, speaking in a patient, encouraging voice that honestly sounded a lot like mine and my wife’s.